rsrasmu2/EdutainmentGame/README.md

 - fix math difficulty - Nancy, DONE
 - block player from walking on the front wall - Cherie, DONE
 - Optional: User input is in our bitmap font -Al, Done
+- fix instructions screen so that all instructions show, -Al
+- fix background parallax on menu, -Al

 DESERTED TASKS:
 ---------------